 PUT /customer?pretty GET /_cat/indices?v

 The first command creates the index named "customer" using the PUT verb.
 We simply append

 pretty to the end of the call to tell it to pretty-print the JSON response (if any).

 And the response:

-The results of the second command tells us that we now have one index named customer and it has one primary shard and one replica (the defaults) and it contains zero documents in it.
+The results of the second command tells us that we now have 1 index named customer and it has 5 primary shards and 1 replica (the defaults) and it contains 0 documents in it.